Skip to article frontmatterSkip to article content

 where mim_i is the mass of the ii-th particle and vi\mathbf{v}_i is the velocity of the ii-th particle.

 Temperature is related to the kinetic energy of the particles in the system.
-The temperature of the system is given by the average kinetic energy of the particles:
+For a classical system with ff quadratic degrees of freedom, the temperature is given by:

-where TT is the temperature of the system, KK is the kinetic energy of the system, NN is the number of particles in the system, and kBk_B is the Boltzmann constant.
+where TT is the temperature of the system, KK is the kinetic energy of the system, ff is the number of degrees of freedom, and kBk_B is the Boltzmann constant.
+For an unconstrained three-dimensional system, f3Nf \approx 3N; if overall translation is removed, then f=3N3f = 3N - 3.

 The summation of kinetic energy and potential energy is the total energy of the system: